jciccio/react-js-banner/README.md

 # react-js-banner

-Simple React JS line banner Component with fade in and fade out animation.
+Simple React JS text banner component with fade in / out animation and customizable options.

 # Description

-It is a simple line text banner component (like warning, error, success).
+It is a simple customizable text banner component (like warning, error, success).
-Styles (font and background) can be customized.
-By default the banner has a fade in and fade out animation of 2s.
-This can be used in two ways, banner can be shown for a specific amount of time using visibleTime prop, or can be handled manually by making the title text null or changing the string.
+Styles (font and background) can be customized or you can use the built-in variants.
+By default the banner has a fade in and fade out animation of 1s (customizable).
+This can be used in two ways:
+1. Shown for a specific amount of time using `visibleTime` prop.
+2. Handled manually with manual dismissal.

 # How it looks